nudicoinchain/nudicoin/doc/benchmarking.md

 Benchmarking
 ============

-Fsociety Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+Nudi Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

 Running
 ---------------------
-After compiling Fsociety Core, the benchmarks can be run with:
+After compiling Nudi Core, the benchmarks can be run with:

     src/bench/bench_fsociety